danidee10/danidee10.github.io/_posts/2016-11-20-flask-by-example-8.markdown

 votr.register_blueprint(api)
 {% endhighlight %}

 That's all you need to do.
-Your application should still function like it did before.
+Reload the webpage and the application should still function like it did before.

 That's all you need to know about blueprints, they're really helpful when you want to refactor your flask application and split it into smaller parts.
 They help you to add extra routes and functions to your application without chunking the code into a single file.